 If they elected to treat their own wastewater and sewage, there were numerous options and technologies to select from.
 The appeal of the Gurney Environmental solution was low energy, no ongoing sludge handling or disposal, and water of a quality appropriate for potential reuse on the Estate as irrigation.

 Accommodating the Local Area

 After careful consideration of the various options, the Estate elected to use the Gurney Accel-o-Fac® windpowered system to keep operating costs at a minimum.
-The plant also includes a simple Septic Reception Station to allow septic tanks from the Estate to be disposed of.
-All septage and solids are transferred to the Accel-o-Fac® cell for treatment and digestion of the sludge.
+The WwTP also includes a simple Septic Reception Station to allow septic tanks from the Estate to be disposed of.
+All septage and solids are transferred to the Accel-o-Fac® primary cell for treatment and digestion of the sludge.
 The system is simple, odour free and extremely inexpensive to operate.

 Extremely Low Manpower and Maintenance

 One of the key benefits of the system for Holkham was the need for very little operator attention.
 There is almost nothing for an operator to do at the plant short of mowing the grass in the summer months.
 Equipment maintenance is reduced to inspections every 3–4 months.
 Not much else is required making the operator's job truly part time!

 With dry conditions occurring in past years, the Estate also considered the possibility of water re-use.
 By providing a superior, more stabilised effluent, the Accel-o-Fac® system can provide irrigation quality water at an extraordinarily low cost.